 NYRR founder and New York City Marathon race director Fred Lebow, Kuscsik, and Kathrine Switzer worked as a team.
 On June 3, 1972, they founded the Crazylegs Mini Marathon, the first all-women’s road race.

 A few months later, at the 1972 New York City Marathon, Kuscsik and five other women changed the sport forever.
 They huddled together just before the Central Park start.
 When the gun went off, they sat down, protesting women’s separate-start status.
 After the press got their story, the ladies got up and started running.
 Kuscsik and a young runner named Pat Barrett finished all four and a half loops of Central Park.
-She is still the only woman to triumph in New York and Boston in the same year.
+She was the first woman to triumph in New York and Boston in the same year.
 (She returned to New York in 1973 and won again.)

 Kuscsik kept up the fight at the 1972 AAU convention; she brought a lawsuit prepared by ACLU lawyers demanding that the “separate but equal” starting line requirement be taken off the books.
 They won the case, and the rule was dropped.

 At the age of 38, Kuscsik ran her fastest marathon, 2:50:22.
 The same year, she completed the annual NYRR 50-mile race in Central Park in 6:35:53, an American record.
 She was among the group that successfully lobbied for a women’s marathon to be added to the 1984 Summer Olympics.
 Though she never got to run on that stage, she relished Joan Benoit’s win that year.

 Now 74, Kuscsik has completed 80 marathons.
 She returned to Central Park in 2012 to participate in the 40th-anniversary celebration of the race she co-founded, the Mini, and walked the race with friends.
 She was recognized by many and thanked by some, and was quietly happy to be part of something she loves.